-

 Africa: a continent of children

-- With a population expected to more than double by 2050, even fewer resources will be available to go around without dramatic change.
+- The continent’s population is expected to more than double by 2050, straining its resources even further toward the brink, without dramatic change.

 Difficult conditions